kubernetes/website/docs/admin/authorization.md

 attributes.

 Note that webhook API objects are subject to the same [versioning compatibility rules](/docs/api/) as other Kubernetes API objects.
-Implementers should be aware of loser compatibility promises for beta objects and check the "apiVersion" field of the request to ensure correct deserialization.
+Implementers should be aware of looser compatibility promises for beta objects and check the "apiVersion" field of the request to ensure correct deserialization.
 Additionally, the API Server must enable the `authorization.k8s.io/v1beta1` API extensions group (`--runtime-config=authorization.k8s.io/v1beta1=true`).